mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 This workshop was an incredible learning experience for me.
 I am so grateful to my mentors, Emily and Kate, for their patience and guidance.
 I came into this workshop looking to improve my scientific computing and programming skills, and I can safely say that this workshop has provided me with a unique and invaluable way to do so.
 Thank you WAVES for such an incredible opportunity!

+This work is supported through Active LENS: Learning Evolution and the Nature of Science using Evolution in Action (NSF IUSE #1432563).
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.